lukamiletic95/papers/Trees clustering.md

 Root of every tree inside a cluster contains links (IP addresses) towards roots of trees inside its cluster's children.
 The information is propagated in a completely same manner as in a in-cluster tree.

 Observe that the restriction in [9] did not have to be mitigated for this algorithm to work.
 A node could still remain responsible for only one intercluster link, but this would result in multiple nodes within a cluster being connected to different clusters.
-Therefore, in further text, we assume that a only a root can contain intercluster connections.
+Therefore, in further text, we assume that a only a root node can contain intercluster connections.

 ```go